datopian/ckan-cloud-docker/DEPLOYING.md

 Here you can edit portal related configuration, like website title, site logo or add custom styling.
 Login as sysadmin and navigate to `ckan-admin/config` page and make changes you need.
 Eg: https://demo.ckan.org/ckan-admin/config

-## Installing and enabling a new extensions
+## Installing and enabling a new extension

 CKAN allows installing various extensions (plugins) to the existing core setup.
 In order to enable/disable them you will have to install them and include into the ckan config file.